avialxee/photoshop-jsx/README.md

 7. Run the script following the [demo](https://youtu.be/qKsxW6evvdY "Youtube link showing how to replace texts in photoshop using this script") or follow the following:
     - File > Scripts > Browse and select the `autotype.jsx` file found in the unzipped folder.
     ![Photoshop screenshot File > Scripts > Browse](assets/open_scriptfile.png)

+# Customize

+1. The group names can be changed according to your preference:

+    Open `autotype.json` to find and change the `baseImage` to a desired group name.
+Similarly for the `text` group name.

+2. If you dont want alerts each time an image is saved, comment the [line 49](https://github.com/avialxee/photoshop-jsx/blob/24713c40f18cceedc3afed4b791c439ea1804f0b/autotype.jsx#L49):
+    ```json
+    // alert("saved Jpeg");
+    ```
+    Similarly one can comment the next line if you dont wish to save the .psd files.
+3. To change the output folder path change the following:
+    ```jsx
+    var outpath = thePath+'/output/';
+    ```
+4. If you wish to have a destination folder containing output somewhere separate from the photoshop file.
+Add the destination path to `thePath`.
+    ```jsx
+    var thePath = 'path/to/destination';
+    ```